As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 When you see the Slovak national flag, you might find it familiar.
 A lot of national flags use the same colors like this one.

 Yes, you’re right.
-Countries like Russia, Serbia or Slovenia use the same or very similar structure of their flags as Slovakia does.
-They use the same colors as a background but different national emblem.
+Countries like Russia, Serbia, or Slovenia use the same or very similar structure of their flags as Slovakia does.
+They use the same colors as a background but different national emblems.

 These same colors are known as pan-Slavic colors.
 Blue, white and red are traditional Slavic colors that represent Slavic harmony and independence.

 The national flag of the Slovak Republic dates from the revolutionary years of 1848 – 1849.